adrianwedd/wcag-process-matrix/README.md

 # WCAG Process Matrix

-This originated in me being frustrated by not seeing the title for success criteria in [Accessibility Responsibility Breakdown](https://www.w3.org/community/wai-engage/wiki/Accessibility_Responsibility_Breakdown) and then all hell broke loose because I wanted to be able to tweak things around.
+This originated in me being frustrated by not seeing the title for success criteria in W3C Wiki's [Accessibility Responsibility Breakdown](https://www.w3.org/community/wai-engage/wiki/Accessibility_Responsibility_Breakdown) and then all hell broke loose because I wanted to be able to tweak things around.

 ## Aim of this project

 1. easy creation of any type of tables
 2. copy-pasting should easily make it possible to create sortable/filterable ODS tables.

+### The story so far

+This project works with WCAG 2.0, based on work by WAI-engage W3C Community Group.

+It was evolved to WCAG 2.1 during a workhop that took place during Paris Web 2018. **Please note that all AAA criteria which are new to WCAG 2.1 have only been tagged with “Quality control” as we ran out of time during the workshop.**

 ## Download files directly